- Community Development

 Senate Bill 9 (SB-9)

 On September 16, 2021, Governor Newsom signed California Senate Bill 9 (SB-9) into law, which is intended to increase residential densities within single-family neighborhoods across the State.
-SB-9 goes into effect on January 1, 2022.
+SB-9 went into effect on January 1, 2022.

 What Does SB-9 Do?

-SB-9 will functionally eliminate single-family residential zoning in California by allowing all properties within a "single-family residential zone" to be developed with two units and to be subdivided into two parcels, irrespective of local standards.
+SB-9 functionally eliminated single-family residential zoning in California by allowing all properties within a "single-family residential zone" to be developed with two units and to be subdivided into two parcels, irrespective of local standards.
 In short, the law allows for two new types of development activities that must be reviewed ministerially without any discretionary action or public input: